 To the entrepreneurial novice, being an entrepreneur or a small business owner is interchangeable.
 However, they are not the same.
 Sure, they are both self-employed, and need to make money (regardless of how they spend it).
-But the difference is in the the following factors:
+But there are a few differences:

 - Entrepreneurs rarely want things to stay as they are.
 They are looking to change things, develop things, create more energy.
 Small business owners are often happy with how things are, content to carry on (if successful).

-- Entrepreneurs invent things and are often technically minded.
+- Entrepreneurs invent things, look to do things in different ways and are often technically minded.
 Small business owners are more likely to do something others are doing, such as opening a shop.